PfisterDaniel/node-red-contrib-apple-find-me/README.md

 # <img src="https://github.com/PfisterDaniel/node-red-contrib-apple-find-me/blob/master/nodes/icons/apple.svg" width="60"> [node-red](http://nodered.org)-contrib-apple-find-me
 This is a node-red node to get the current locations and other metrics of connected Apple devices.

-It work's without 2-Factor-Authentication (2FA) and retrive all connected devices include family devices.
+It work's without 2-Factor-Authentication (2FA) and retrive all connected devices.

+Important: Family-Devices are not longer working!